traumedy/Video-Download/README.md

 .
 Opera (Windows)
 .
 Safari (MacOS)
 .
 Vivaldi (Windows)

-When processing an HTML file of bookmarks, if there are folders you will be allowed to choose which folder of URLs to download.

-URL lists (html or txt files) can be dragged and dropped onto the window instead of typing or browsing for their their paths.

-## Notes

 All settings in the GUI are stored between executions including the window size.